senekor/rust-workshop/final_project/src/http/hello_world.md

 ## Shipping the first version

 Let's again make sure we can release our software efficiently.
-Remeber that you should use a version number that is higher than the last one you used for any other component.
+Remember that you should use a version number that is higher than the last one you used for any other component.
 Otherwise, our distribution-tool `cargo-dist` might get confused.

 Assuming the last highest version used was `0.1.9`: